level451/pmp/README.md

 Commands:

-getExternalAddress([gateway],function(error,results) - returns the external ip address
+getExternalAddress([gateway],function(error,result) - returns the external ip address

     gateway is optional (just pass an empty string or null if you don't know the address) If you do know the address it does speed things up - otherwise it will try to find it.